GazzolaLab/MiV-Simulator/docs/tutorial/docker.md

     -it miv_env:0.1
 ```

+Notice, mounting the volume is only possible when the container is initialized.

+To organize and manage the local volumes for multiple docker-containers, one can assign `Docker Volumes`: [here][url-docker-docs-volume]

 :::{note}
 It is typically recommanded to save simulation results outside the docker-container to keep the container size small.
 :::

+### Transfer Files from/to Container

+To copy files between container and local directory, one can use `docker cp` command: [doc][url-docker-docs-copy].

 ## Tutorial Cases